-1.5.2 Protests at EA events

-Protests in respect of any matter occurring during or in connection with an EA event including the matters must be made to the Appeals Committee during its period of jurisdiction.

-1.5.3 Protests - other

-Protests regarding matters which have not occurred during or in direct connection with an EA event or which were not known until after the end of the event shall be made to the EA State Branch Manager of the relevant EA State Branch.

-1.5.4 Lodging Protest

-Protests to the Appeals Committee must be given personally to the President of the Appeals Committee.
-Protests made to the EA State Branch Manager must be received by the EA Branch not later than 14 days after the end of the event.
-A protest will not be accepted against the final decision of the ground jury.

-1.5.5 Process

-Protests must be in writing, signed by the person making the protest who must be 18 years or over, and accompanied by any supporting evidence, including the names and contact details (including telephone number) of any witness, any statement from any witness and the necessary deposit as deemed by the organising committee.

-1.5.6 Types of Protest

-Notwithstanding any provision to the contrary, protests against any of the following matters may only be lodged with the Appeals Committee and within the following time limits:

-- 1.5.6.1 Protests concerning the eligibility of a competitor or horse or to the conditions of the arena not later than 30 minutes before the start of the relevant class or competition.
-1.5.6.2 Protests concerning an obstacle or the plan or length of the course for a jumping competition not later than 15 minutes before the start of the class or competition. - 1.5.6.3 Protests containing irregularities or incidents during a class or competition or the classification of a call or competition no later than 60 minutes after the posting of the results of such class or competition.

-1.5.7 Reporting Protest - EA State Branch Manager

-Notwithstanding anything to the contrary, the EA State Branch Manager may, in special circumstances which - in his sole discretion - warrant such action, refer to a Judicial Committee a protest against any person or body made by any person or body or on his own initiative, at any time, in regard to any matter contemplated by clause 1.5.1 and without the payment of a deposit.
+- 1.5.2 Protests in respect of any matter occurring during or in connection with an EA event including the matters must be made to the Appeals Committee during its period of jurisdiction - 1.5.3 Protests regarding matters which have not occurred during or in direct connection with an EA event or which were not known until after the end of the event shall be made to the EA State Branch Manager of the relevant EA State Branch - 1.5.4 Protests to the Appeals Committee must be given personally to the President of the Appeals Committee.
+Protests made to the EA State Branch Manager must be received by the EA Branch not later than 14 days after the end of the event. - 1.5.5 Protests must be in writing, signed by the person making the protest who must be 18 years or over, and accompanied by any supporting evidence, including the names and contact details (including telephone number) of any witness, any statement from any witness and the necessary deposit as deemed by the organising committee - .
+1.5.6 Notwithstanding any provision to the contrary, protests against any of the following matters may only be lodged with the Appeals Committee and within the following time limits - 1.5.6.1 Protests concerning the eligibility of a competitor or horse or to the conditions of the arena:not later than 30 minutes before the start of the relevant class or competition - 1.5.6.2 Protests concerning an obstacle, or the plan or length of the course for a jumping competition: not later than 15 minutes before the start of the class or competition; - 1.5.6.3 Protests containing irregularities or incidents during a class or competition, or the classification of a class or competition: no later than 60 minutes after the posting of the results of such class or competition. - 1.5.7 Notwithstanding anything to the contrary, the EA State Branch Manager may, in special circumstances which in his sole discretion warrant such action, refer to a Judicial Committee a protest against any person or body made by any person or body or on his own initiative, at any time, in regard to any matter contemplated by clause 1.5.1 and without the payment of a deposit. - 1.5.8 The Ground Jury and/or the Appeals Committee must report any protest made and its decision or recommendation to the EA State Branch Manager as soon as practicable

-1.5.8 Reporting Protest - GJ

-The Ground Jury and/or the Appeals Committee must report any protest made and its decision or recommendation to the EA State Branch Manager as soon as practicable.

-1.6 Protests, reports, appeals, Yellow and Recorded Warning Cards
+1.6 Protests, reports, appeals and Yellow Warning Cards